Bakerloo line extension: Expected benefits

 TfL is also planning to replace the current 1970s rolling stock on the line with the New Tube for London in the late 2020s, and install new signalling allowing for a faster and more frequent service.
 This would increase capacity on the line by over 25%, as well as speeding up journey times on the existing line.

-As with the Northern line extension to Battersea, TfL proposes to use their property development arm to build on top of station sites when construction of the extension is completed.
+As with the Northern line extension to Battersea, TfL proposes to use their property development arm (Places for London) to build on top of station sites when construction of the extension is completed.
 This would recoup some of the costs of building the extension, as well as providing long term income for TfL.

 Perspectives

 The line is supported by major political parties, local councils and property developers along the route.
 Bromley Council are supportive of the extension to Lewisham, but do not support a further extension to Hayes and Beckenham Junction.

 Several businesses that would have to relocate if the extension was built do not support the extension.
 Tesco and Sainsbury's – both of which have supermarkets currently located on proposed station sites – have stated that they support the extension, but do not support the loss of their stores due to construction.